timescale/docs/tutorials/nyc-taxi-geospatial/dataset-nyc.md

 import AddDataNyc from "versionContent/_partials/_add-data-nyctaxis.mdx";
 import GrafanaConnect from "versionContent/_partials/_grafana-connect.mdx";

+# Set up the database

+This tutorial uses a dataset that contains historical data from New York's yellow taxi network, in a hypertable named `rides`.
+It also includes a separate tables of payment types and rates, in a regular PostgreSQL table named `payment_types`, and `rates`.

 <Collapsible heading="Create a Timescale service and connect to your service" defaultExpanded={false}>

 <CreateAndConnect/>